Polaris-Wu450/Polaris-Wu450/README.md

 ---

 🎓 Junior @ New York University, majoring in Computer Science and minoring in Mathematics
-💼 Software Engineer Intern @ Sunshine Insurance Group (Summer 2023)
+💼 Software Engineer Intern @ Scam AI (This summer)
 ⚙️ Focused on backend systems, microservices, and system performance
 🌱 Currently diving deeper into Kafka, React, and system design
 🌍 Passionate about building scalable systems that solve real-world problems